squf/it-tools/Graph/onedrive-homefolder/README.md

 ### Step 1: Configure the Script

-Open `ODHF.ps1` in an editor and fill in the configuration variables at the top:
+Open `ODHF.ps1` in an editor and fill in the following configuration variables:

 1.  **Authentication Details:** Add your Entra app's `clientId`, `clientSecret`, and `tenantId`.
 2.  **Path Details:** Set the `$baseLocalRoot` variable to the UNC path of your on-premises user home directories (e.g., `\\server\users`).